 Let me share two examples from my practice last week.
 Currently I happen to coach an accomplished CHRO of a company who’s committed to delivering his best for the organization.
 Backed by a rich experience of over 20 years he understands the organizational nuances, be it People, their Prejudices or Politics at work.
 He confided his restlessness about increase in his short-temperament caused by these three Ps.
-He said, after narrating a long incident “…under these circumstances there’s no way but to react like this…”.
+He said, after narrating an incident “…under these circumstances there’s no way but to react like this…”.
 As he spoke, I sensed the change in his breathing and pain in his voice.
 A nudge to reflect on his feelings in the moment revealed the impact of the word “react”, when encouraged to describe the emotions he acknowledged feeling stressed.

-In both the above examples as you see, the choice of words had produced emotions that appeared energy draining.
-As a coach what I did in both those situations was to ask the person, if (s)he were to replace that word (“react” and “overwhelm” respectively) with another word what would that be.
-The words which emerged in these situations were “respond” and “challenge” respectively.
-As soon this dawned and they rephrased their statements their exhausting feelings got replaced with the more refreshing and bouncy ones of keenness, anticipation, curiosity and interest.
-As these separate explorations progressed further one couldn’t but notice the common thread of buoyant emotions and a ‘can do’ approach with locus of control firmly lying on person.
+The above examples indicate the choice of words had produced emotions that appeared energy draining.
+As a coach, I asked both these people that if they were to replace their choice of words what would that be.
+The words which emerged in these situations were “respond” and “challenge” =in place of “react “and “overwhelm” .
+As theyrephrased their statements their exhausting feelings got replaced with the more refreshing and bouncy ones of keenness, anticipation, curiosity and interest.
+As these separate explorations progressed further,one couldn’t help but notice the common thread of buoyant emotions and a ‘can do’ approach with locus of control firmly lying on person.
 Both their inner and outer emotions had changed.Over the years, I have experienced, experimented with and guided others to cultivate a muscle memory that helps one change their conscious and unconscious vocabulary.
 We can certainly draw an inspiration from a 200 year-old poem by Letitia Elizabeth Landon